In this article:

 However, I will concede that there is a legitimate concern at some level of loss of tactile feel that only you can decide how much you're willing to deal with.
 In some situations, you simply may not be able to complete a specific task with gloves on.
 However, I don't see this as and all or nothing proposition.
 You might even consider the thinnest gloves available for more delicate tasks where glove strength isn't a big issue anyway.

 We're all going to die of something, but dying is easy!
-I just don't want to suffer needlessly while I'm here and wearing chemical resistant gloves while wrenching just stacks the deck every so slightly in my favor.
+I just don't want to suffer needlessly while I'm here and wearing chemical resistant gloves or a respirator while wrenching just stacks the deck ever so slightly in my favor.

 Edited by Bryan Bosch